dakanji/RefindPlus/README-Dev.md

 - Protects against damage to Mac nvRAM when booting UEFI Windows.
 - Provides Pre-Boot Configuration Screen on units running GPUs without native EFI on Macs.
 - Provides UGADraw on modern GOP based GPUs to permit booting legacy EFI Boot operating systems.
+- Provides option to avoid boot failures and associated freezes on T2/TPM chipped units.
 - Provides improved support for languages that use unicode text.
 - Emulates UEFI 2.x on EFI 1.x units to permit running UEFI 2.x utilities on such units.
 - Extensive memory management improvements with associated speed and stability gains.